-FREQUENTLY ASKED QUESTIONS CONTINUED...

-- The positive results in healthy dogs are usually less than 20 units and are presumed to represent subclinical infection that occurred in the past few years. - Clinical assessment usually helps determine if the result represents active or past infection.

-QUESTION: Is there cross reactivity between the Coccidioides and other endemic fungi in antigen tests?

-ANSWER: Yes, cross reactivity between Coccidioides, Blastomyces, Histoplasma antigen occurs in about 10% of patients, usually those with very high concentrations.

-Disease can be differentiated by antibody testing for histoplasmosis and blastomycosis if the patient is from a geographic area with overlapping endemicity or if the patient has travelled to a geographic region where cross-reactive fungal species are endemic.

-Typically for a coccidioidomycosis case, the antigen result will be much higher in the Coccidioides antigen assay compared to the other antigen assays.

-QUESTION: My patient has a low Coccidioides AGID titer or a Coccidioides IgG level (10-20 units).
-How should this be interpreted?

-ANSWER: 5-20% of dogs residing in the endemic area (desert areas of CA, AZ, NM and west TX) will retain a low AGID titer (undiluted to 1:8) following exposure[2].
-The duration antibodies remain positive is unknown but is presumed to be between 1 in 3 years.
+HEADQUARTERS

+CLINICAL DIAGNOSIS

+- The test is performed twice weekly and results are reported the next day. - Specificity of both Coccidioides antibody assays is similar, about 91% in healthy dogs from the enzootic area. - The positive results in dogs without clinical findings for coccidioidomycosis are usually < 20 units and are presumed to represent subclinical infection that occurred in the past few years. - Clinical assessment usually helps determine if the result represents active or past infection. - Is there cross reactivity between the Coccidioides and other enzootic fungi in antigen tests? - Yes, cross reactivity between Coccidioides, Blastomyces, Histoplasma antigen occurs in about 10% of patients, usually those with very high concentrations. - Disease can be differentiated by antibody testing for histoplasmosis and blastomycosis if the patient is from a geographic area with overlapping enzooticity or if the patient has travelled to a geographic region where cross-reactive fungal species are enzootic. - Typically for a coccidioidomycosis case, the antigen result will be much higher in the Coccidioides antigen assay compared to the other antigen assays. - My patient has a low Coccidioides AGID titer or a Coccidioides IgG level (7-20 units).
+How should this be interpreted? - 5-20% of dogs residing in the enzootic area (desert areas of CA, AZ, NM and west TX) will retain a low AGID titer (undiluted to 1:8) or IgG level between 7 and 20 units following exposure [2].
+The duration antibodies remain positive is unknown but is presumed to be between 1 and 3 years.
-An AGID titer of 1:16 or higher or an IgG level of >20 units is supportive of active infection but also may represent prior infection.

-Lower levels may represent prior or active infection and require further clinical assessment to rule out other differential diagnoses.
+- An AGID titer of 1:16 or higher or an IgG level of >20 units is supportive of active infection but also may represent prior infection. - Lower levels may represent prior or active infection and require further clinical assessment to rule out other differential diagnoses.

-TEST NAME TEST CODE MVista® Coccidioides Quantitative antigen EIA in serum Test Code 315 MVista® Coccidioides Quantitative antigen EIA in urine Test Code 315 Coccidioides Agar Gel Immunodiffusion Test Code 320 MVista® Coccidioides Canine IgG Antibody Test Code 329
+Test name Test Code MVista® Coccidioides Quantitative antigen EIA in serum Test Code 315 MVista® Coccidioides Quantitative antigen EIA in urine Test Code 315 Coccidioides Agar Gel Immunodif- fusion Test Code 320 MVista® Coccidioides Canine IgG Antibody Test Code 329

-If you have questions, Dr. Wheat is available for a consult.
-317-856-2681 ext 450
+If you have questions, please call for a consult.
+317-856-2681